v/v.github.io/_posts/2014-01-05-scrape-the-web-using-css-selectors-in-python.markdown

 data = [result.text for result in results]
 ```

-As you can see, it's really easy to use CSSSelectors with Python and lxml.
+As you can see, it's really easy to use CSS Selectors with Python and lxml.
 Instead of spending time reading BeautifulSoup docs, spend time writing your application.

 ### Installation of lxml and lxml.cssselect